Steve Nash

 Nash has been honoured for his contributions to various philanthropic causes.
-In 2006, he was named by Time as one of the 100 most influential people in the world.
+In 2006, Time named him one of the 100 most influential people in the world.
 Nash was appointed to the Order of Canada in 2007 and invested to the order in 2016, and was awarded an Honorary Doctor of Laws from the University of Victoria in 2008.
 Nash has been a co-owner of the Vancouver Whitecaps FC of Major League Soccer (MLS) since the team entered the league in 2011.
 From 2012 to 2019, he served as general manager of the Canadian men's national basketball team, for whom he played from 1991 to 2003, making one Olympic appearance and being twice named FIBA AmeriCup MVP.
 In 2021, Nash was named to the NBA 75th Anniversary Team.

 Early life

 Nash was born in Johannesburg, South Africa, to a Welsh mother, Jean, and English father, John, on 7 February 1974.
 His family moved to Regina, Saskatchewan, when he was 18 months old, before settling in Victoria, British Columbia.
-He, therefore, holds British as well as Canadian citizenship.
+He holds British as well as Canadian citizenship.
 Before the family settled in Canada, his father played professional soccer in various parts of the world.
-Nash often played soccer and ice hockey with his younger brother Martin, and he did not start playing basketball until he was 12 or 13 years old.
-In grade eight, however, he told his mother that one day he would play in the NBA and become a star.
+Nash often played soccer and ice hockey with his younger brother Martin, and he did not start playing basketball until he was 12 or 13 years old; he also played rugby and lacrosse.
+In grade eight, he told his mother that one day he would play in the NBA and become a star.
 He was a neighbour to future NHL stars Russ and Geoff Courtnall, who used to babysit him and played soccer coached by Nash's father.

-Nash originally attended Mount Douglas Secondary School in Saanich, British Columbia, but after his grades began to drop, his parents decided to enroll him at St. Michaels University School, a private boarding school in Victoria.
+Nash originally attended Mount Douglas Secondary School in Saanich, British Columbia, but after his grades began to drop, his parents decided to enroll him at St. Michaels University School, a private school in Victoria.
 There, he starred in basketball, soccer, and rugby union.
 While playing basketball during his senior season, Nash averaged 21.3 points, 11.2 assists, and 9.1 rebounds per game.
 In the 1991–92 season, he led his team in his final year to the British Columbia AAA provincial championship title, and was named the province's Player of the Year.